fetchai/agents-aea/packages/fetchai/protocols/fipa/README.md

 ## Description

-This is a protocol for negotiating over a fixed set of resources.
+This is a protocol for two agents to negotiate over a fixed set of resources.

 ## Specification